New congressional map approved in Maryland; 1st map dropped

 “Being disadvantaged by this process is a price I am willing to pay to move Maryland and our country forward,” Trone said in a statement.
 “What we now need is a national solution — and for all elected officials across the country to get back to dealing with issues important to those we were elected to represent.”

+“We are not surprised by Judge Wilner’s reasoning in recommending denial of all challenges to the State legislative map,” Jones and Ferguson said.
+“We closely followed the legal standards that have been developed by the State’s highest court over last three redistricting cycles.”

+Doug Mayer, a spokesman for Fair Maps Maryland which is contesting the map, said Wilner’s report “represents the opinion of one person and we strongly disagree with his conclusions.”

-The same court already had delayed the state’s primary for all elections from June 28 to July 19.
+The Court of Appeals already had delayed the state’s primary for all elections from June 28 to July 19.
 This is a big election year: Voters will decide all 188 seats in the state legislature; statewide offices such as governor, attorney general and comptroller; a U.S. Senate seat and all eight congressional seats.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.